AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/audiences-overview.md

 * CSV file upload

 For a list of supported sources and source-specific setup steps, see [Sources overview](./source-overview.md#available-sources).

+## What audiences are made up of {#match-keys}

+In Collaboration, audiences are matched using match keys.
+When you source an audience, you map fields from your source data to the match keys configured for your account.
+Collaboration then uses those mapped identifiers to match audience records across datasets and collaborators.

+Depending on your account configuration, supported match keys can include **People IDs**, **Device IDs**, and **Partner IDs**.
+Match keys support workflows such as **audience overlap**, **activation**, and **measurement**.

+To learn more, see [Set up match keys](../setup/onboard-account.md#set-up-match-keys) and [Manage data connections](../setup/manage-data-connection.md#match-keys)

 ## Use audiences in projects {#audiences-in-projects}